dabrahams/SwiftRef/chapters/1550 Protocols.md

 is not permitted on declarations in a protocol extension.

 ### Declaration of Protocol Requirements
 ---
+This section discusses
+(protocol) requirements,
-This section discusses each type of (protocol) requirement, how each is declared, and the types of declarations that may satisfy each requirement.
+how each is declared, and
+the types of declarations
+that may satisfy each requirement.

+<p class="draft item"> </p>
+A **requirement** is
+a statement
+in the declaration of a protocol describing criteria that a type must satisy in order to be able to adopt the protocol.

 <p class="draft item"> </p>
 There are five types of protocol requirements: